Ding-Fan/card-rail/docs/PRD.md

 # Product Requirements Document (PRD)
-## Card Rail - Mobile-First Note-Taking Application
+## Card Rail - Minimalist Vertical Note Stream

 ### Document Information
-- **Version**: 1.0
+- **Version**: 2.0
-- **Date**: June 16, 2025
+- **Date**: June 17, 2025
-- **Status**: In Development
+- **Status**: Simplified MVP Complete
 - **Owner**: Development Team

 ---

 ## Executive Summary

-Card Rail is a mobile-first, card-based note-taking application that combines the tactile metaphor of physical note cards with modern web technologies.
-The application focuses on providing a seamless, beautiful, and intuitive experience for capturing, organizing, and editing notes on mobile devices.
+Card Rail is a minimalist, Instagram Stories-inspired note-taking application that provides a distraction-free vertical scrolling experience.
+The application focuses on content-first design with subtle, non-intrusive controls that let notes be the star of the experience.

 ---

 ## Vision & Goals

 ### Vision Statement
-To create the most intuitive and visually appealing mobile note-taking experience that feels as natural as writing on physical cards.
+To create the most focused and distraction-free mobile note-taking experience that feels as natural as scrolling through social media stories.

 ### Primary Goals
-1. **Mobile-First Experience**: Optimize for phone screens with touch-friendly interactions
+1. **Content-First Design**: Maximize content visibility with minimal UI interference
-2. **Card Metaphor**: Implement a skeuomorphic design that mimics physical note cards
+2. **Vertical Scrolling Experience**: Instagram Stories/TikTok-style navigation
-3. **Markdown Support**: Enable rich text formatting through markdown syntax
+3. **Gesture-Driven Interface**: Natural touch interactions for mobile devices
-4. **Smooth Animations**: Provide fluid, delightful interactions using anime.js
+4. **Markdown Support**: Rich text formatting without visual complexity
-5. **Scalable Architecture**: Build with modern web technologies for maintainability
+5. **Performance Optimized**: Lightweight, fast loading with CSS-only animations

 ### Success Metrics
-- Fast load times (< 2s initial load)
+- Ultra-fast load times (< 1s)
-- Smooth animations (60fps)
+- Smooth 60fps scrolling and animations
-- Intuitive user interactions
+- Minimal bundle size (< 200kB)
-- Zero data loss
+- Intuitive single-gesture navigation
-- Comprehensive test coverage (>90%)
+- Zero UI clutter or distractions

 ---

 ## User Requirements

 ### Target Users
-- **Primary**: Mobile-first note-takers and content creators
+- **Primary**: Mobile content consumers who prefer vertical scrolling
-- **Secondary**: Students, professionals, and creative writers
+- **Secondary**: Minimalism enthusiasts who want distraction-free note-taking
-- **Tertiary**: Anyone who prefers visual, card-based organization
+- **Tertiary**: Users transitioning from social media apps to productivity tools

 ### User Stories

 #### Core Functionality
-1. **As a mobile user**, I want to view my notes as beautiful cards that fit my phone screen, so I can quickly scan and navigate my content.
+1. **As a mobile user**, I want to scroll vertically through my notes like social media stories, so I can quickly browse content in a familiar way.

-2. **As a note-taker**, I want to tap on a card to edit its content in markdown, so I can format my notes with headers, lists, and emphasis.
+2. **As a content creator**, I want my note content to use the full screen space, so I can see maximum information without UI interference.

-3. **As a user**, I want smooth animations when interacting with cards, so the experience feels polished and engaging.
+3. **As a user**, I want to navigate between notes using familiar vertical swipe gestures, so the experience feels natural and intuitive.

-4. **As a content creator**, I want my markdown to be rendered beautifully on cards, so I can see formatted content at a glance.
+4. **As a note editor**, I want a small, unobtrusive edit button that doesn't interfere with reading, so I can access editing when needed without visual clutter.

-5. **As a mobile user**, I want the interface to be optimized for touch interactions, so I can easily navigate and edit on my phone.
+5. **As a mobile user**, I want scroll indicators to show my position and allow quick jumping, so I can navigate efficiently through multiple notes.

 #### Advanced Features
-6. **As a user**, I want my notes to be automatically saved to a cloud database, so I never lose my content.
+6. **As a content creator**, I want my markdown to render beautifully with mobile-optimized typography, so my notes look professional and readable.

-7. **As a developer**, I want comprehensive error handling, so users have a graceful experience even when things go wrong.
+7. **As a user**, I want subtle entry animations that provide visual feedback, so the interface feels responsive and polished.

-8. **As a user**, I want a demo mode when the database is unavailable, so I can still experience the app's features.
+8. **As a mobile user**, I want the app to work offline and save locally, so I can access my notes anywhere without connectivity concerns.

 ---